AMARILLO BY MORNING

 “Marianne” is a traditional calypso song made popular by Trinidadian calypsonian Roaring Lion.
 Writing credits on the Easy Riders recording are Terry Gilkyson, Richard Dehr, and Frank Miller.
 SONG

-“Michael, Row the Boat Ashore” is a traditional African-American spiritual first noted during the American Civil War at St. Helena Island, one of the Sea Islands of South Carolina.
+“Michael, Row the Boat Ashore” (also called “Michael Rowed the Boat Ashore“, “Michael, Row Your Boat Ashore“, or “Michael, Row That Gospel Boat“) is a traditional African-American spiritual first noted during the American Civil War at St. Helena Island, one of the Sea Islands of South Carolina.
 Version by Thehighwaymen SONG

 MIDNIGHT SPECIAL